The Outdoor Leadership programme has started for our Year 10 students.

-Under the pioneering project, students are given opportunities to help lead activities for their younger peers and students from our partner primary schools.
+The unique initiative recognises students for their work in outdoor education.
+Over the coming year, the Year 10s who have enrolled will be given opportunities to help lead activities for their younger peers and students from our partner primary schools.

-They respond to changes in the weather, in timings and the needs of the school to add or subtract activities and think on their feet.
-They also take care of equipment and resources, adjusting ropes, inflating boats and lighting fires.
+They will learn how to plan and lead an engaging session, while considering safety, responding to changes in the weather, timings and the need to add or subtract activities and think on their feet.
+They will also take care of equipment and resources, adjusting ropes and lighting fires.